BlueByteSystemsInc/PDMShell/src/visual-code-editor-4.md

 The command picker lets you search for commands by name, description, or category.
 Selecting a command inserts it into the canvas as a node.

-For example, searching for [`checkout`](CHECKOUT.md) shows related command choices such as **Check out** and **Undo checkout**.
+For example, searching for [`checkout`](CHECKOUT.md) shows related command choices such as Check out and Undo checkout.
 This makes discovery easier for users who do not remember the exact command syntax.

 ## Parameter Panel

-When a command node is selected, the **Command Parameters** panel shows the editable parameters for that command.
+When a command node is selected, the Command Parameters panel shows the editable parameters for that command.

 ![Editing command parameters](../images/visual-code-editor-field-placeholder.png)